theohbrothers/PSModulePublisher/README.md

 #### Tracking a specific branch

-To track a specific branch with `git submodule update`, add the `branch` key-value pair under the submodule's entry in `.gitmodules` like so:
+To track a specific branch for  `git submodule update`, add the `branch` key-value pair under the submodule's entry in `.gitmodules` like so:

 ```shell
 [submodule "build/PSModulePublisher"]